 SEAMAP Real-time Plots for the year 2008

-Below is the fifth preliminary data summary for the 2008 SEAMAP Summer Shrimp/Groundfish Survey in the Gulf of Mexico.
-This week's summary includes sampling from June 29 through July 8 by the NMFS vessel Oregon II and the Mississippi vessel Tommy Munro.
-Catch data from the Oregon II and Tommy Munro were taken with a 40-ft trawl.
+Below is the sixth preliminary data summary for the 2008 SEAMAP Summer Shrimp/Groundfish Survey in the Gulf of Mexico.
+This week's summary includes sampling from July 8 through July 13 by the NMFS vessel Oregon II.
+Catch data from the Oregon II were taken with a 40-ft trawl.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-on.
 The squares on the charts are 10-minute grids.
 The number in each grid square is the average catch or count from all stations (may be one or more stations) that were sampled within a particular grid.
 The sampling stations were located randomly by depth zone.